 The ponies of Assateague are fabled to have come from a Spanish galleon that sunk off the coast of the island and over several hundred years populated it.

-The local fire company corrals the ponies each summer and swims them over to Assateague's sister island, Chincoteague, where thousands gather each summer to watch the "Pony Swim" and buy ponies at auction.
-This helps keep the herd thinned, makes many a child happy and brings in needed funds for the fire company and the Misty of Chincoteague Museum.
+Today, the local fire company corrals the ponies each summer and swims them over to Assateague's sister island, Chincoteague, where thousands of people gather each summer to watch the "Pony Swim" and buy ponies at auction.
+This helps keep the herd thinned, makes many lucky children happy and brings in needed funds for the fire company and the Misty of Chincoteague Museum.

 I never owned my own horse or pony, but I've enjoyed drawing and painting them for pleasure and as commissioned portraits for many years.
-I hope you enjoy the fruits of my labors.
+I hope you enjoy this sweet painting.

 The original pony swim from the Spanish galleon is depicted in my Treasure Beaches of the Mid-Atlantic map and more of the ponies' story is told with my two other Assateague pony prints, Serenity and Merriment, which you might enjoy looking at or bringing home if you or your children or grandchildren are horse lovers, too.

 Prints that go well together with Salty & Sweet in a grouping or in a themed room